bgamari/ghc-wiki-import/commentary/packages/package-reorg.md

 ## Goals

-- It would be good to have set of packages that is installed with every Haskell implementation.
-This seems to be Bulat's main point in the thread above.
+- It would be good to have set of 'core' packages that is installed with every Haskell implementation.
+More on this at [PackageReorg/Rationale](commentary/packages/package-reorg/rationale) page
-- It should be possible to upgrade any package, even if that package came with the compiler.

-Possibly the following are just more detailed expansions of the above two goals:

 - Forwards compatibility.
 Users would like their programs written against the 'core' packages to continue to work, without modification to source text or build system, after upgrading the compiler, or its packages, or switching to a different compiler.